mariosotil/river-framework/README.md

 ## Issues

-If you want to report and issue, please use the GitHub [issues](https://github.com/mariosotil/river-framework/issues) page.
+If you need to report an issue, please use the GitHub [issues](https://github.com/mariosotil/river-framework/issues) page.

 ## Next features